pkulchenko/ZeroBraneStudio/doc-getting-started.md

 ## Editor

 The editor allows you to open several programs or files and work on them at the same time.
-Each opened file has its own page with a name and a tab at the top of the page.
+Each file is opened in its own page, with its name in a tab at the top of the page.
 You can **switch** between pages by clicking on those tabs.
-You can also **close** those pages when you don't need them by using the `File | Close Page` menu or its shortcut `Ctrl-W` (`Cmd-W` on OSX).
+You can also **close** those pages when you don't need them by using the `File | Close Page` menu command or its shortcut `Ctrl-W` (`Cmd-W` on OSX).

-## Saving and opening programs
+## Opening and saving files

+To **open** a program or file you can select the `File | Open` menu command or use its shortcut `Ctrl-O` (`Cmd-O` on OSX).
+Or, you can double click on the file name in the `Project` panel on the left.
+The editor will open that file for you in a new tab, or will activate one of the existing tabs if the file is already opened.

-To **save** a program you can go to the `File | Save` menu at the top of the window or use its shortcut `Ctrl-S` (`Cmd-S` on OSX).
+To **save** a program you can select the `File | Save` menu command at the top of the window or use its shortcut `Ctrl-S` (`Cmd-S` on OSX).
 If the program does not have a name yet, you will be asked to provide a name for it.

-To **open** a program or file you can go to the `File | Open` menu (or use its shortcut) or double click on the file name in the `Project` panel on the left.
-The editor will open that file for you or will activate one of the existing pages if the file is already opened.

 ## Exiting the IDE

-To **exit** the development environment you are using, go to the `File | Quit` menu.
+To **exit** ZeroBrane Studio, select the `File | Quit` menu command.
 You will be prompted to save any unsaved changes.
 The IDE will restore the editor tabs you are using the next time you start it.

 ## Running programs

-To **execute** a program you can go to `Project | Run` menu.
+To **execute** a program you can select `Project | Run` menu command.
-This will run your program in a separate process using the interpreter you selected to run it (the Lua interpreter by default).
+This will run your program in a separate process using the interpreter you selected to run it; by default this is the Lua interpreter, which executes your code in LuaJIT.
-The Output window will show the output of the program (if any) and some messages from the IDE that details what script is being executed and from what directory.
+The [Output window](#output-window) will show the output of the program (if any) and some messages from the IDE that detail what script is being executed and from what directory.

 To **abort** the program from the IDE you can go to `Project | Stop Process`.
 You will see a message in the Output window when the program is stopped.